Lak1Lay/mempool-trading-bot/README.md

 ## Usage
 To use the bot, check out settings:
 1. Setup your account `address` and `private key` (not seed)
-2. Setup you `node` address (Quicknode or Moralis)
+2. Setup you `node url` (Quicknode or Moralis)
-3. Add `smart contract address` you wish to buy
+3. Add `smart contract address` of token you wish to buy
-4. Define `minimum amount of liquidity` that should be added to the token before the buy should start
+4. Define minimum amount of liquidity that should be added to the token before the buy should start
-5. Set amount of `BNB to invest` and `slippage`, `gas limit` will be configured automatically
+5. Set amount of BNB to invest and slippage, gas limit will be configured automatically
 6. Enable mempool detection for listening transactions in mempool
 7. Start the bot